 Trying Falkon as the primary web browser for just a few hours reveals quite a few glitches and usability problems.
 If a site has too small text for your taste and you press

 + to make it bigger it does become bigger.
 Open a link from that site in a new tab or window and you get.. it's original text size.
 Other browsers will use the text-size you've set in same-site links opened in tabs or new windows.
 This is a common complaint known as bug #391438.

-While we could go on listing issues like these all day we expect you've already an idea of why our verdict is that Falkon simply does not provide a smooth enough experience to be a viable web browser alternative.
-Qt's WebEngine is sound when it comes to rendering pages correctly.
+The QtWebEngine Falkon uses to render pages is sound when and it will render web pages correctly.
 Falkon has great potential and could, with a lot of work and effort, become a real challenger to Mozilla and Chromium on the Linux desktop.
-For now it's not.
+Right now it is not.

 Falkon's git version (3.1.99) supports plugins including Python-based plugins.
 There is already a Falkon category at store.kde.org with some extensions.
 The Python-ones require Shiboken2 and PySide2 which isn't part of many distributions so you may have a hard time using those extensions even if you build the Falkon git version.
 Your luck may vary.